rachel1davey/rachel1davey/README.md

 # Hey, I'm Rachel 👋

-I'm a Computer Science student learning how to build cool things with code.
+I'm learning how to build cool things with code.
-Right now, I'm focused on getting better at what I'm learning.

 This GitHub is where I keep my projects, experiments, and WIP stuff as I figure things out.

 ## 🔧 What I'm Learning